How to Implement Your Marketing Automation Strategy

 These considerations should be addressed at the outset of any business, but sometimes after their initial purpose is served, they get filed and forgotten.
 A marketing automation implementation project will breathe new life to this, and it provides the opportunity to update your customer personas based on new and more accurate understanding of your customer and their buying cycle.

 Why would you invest so much time to revisit the customer persona research?
 Simple.
-Personalisation lies at the heart of automation.
+Personalisation lies at the heart of effective automation.

 If you want to automate communications, you will want to automate the personalisation of those communications.
 In order to do this effectively, you must have a clear view of the different personas (or avatars) that you wish to speak to.
 Automation allows you to personalise communication to different types of ideal customer, at scale.
 It would be foolish to not take advantage of this.
 Furthermore, a clear understanding of the buyer persona(s) is critical to crafting a compelling message.